Azure-Samples/active-directory-verifiable-credentials-dotnet/4-externalid-verifiedid/README.md

 - Go to Development Tools, then Extensions
 - Select `+ Add` and add `ASP.NET Core Logging Integration` extension
 - Go to `Log stream` and set `Log level` drop down filter to `verbose`
--

 The Log stream console will now contain traces from the deployed.
+Don't forget do disable extension when troubleshooting is done.